Facilitation

 TWO

-Issue: The group of 30+ members from various organizations hadn’t met since before the pandemic.
+A group of 30+ members who represent various organizations and form an advisory council hadn’t met since before the pandemic.
 They needed to reconnect and establish a three-year agenda.

 ONE